55 S 55: History

 The Raikka design was criticised by the FDF development team as obsolete and not used by other countries, as well as making the launch tube wear out quicker.
 The leader of the FDF team Puronto commented, that he "would support the solution offered by Liikkanen, if it had more pros than cons".
-The Raikka design would have had been safer to use in fortified positions as well as indoors due to the minimal backblast, but minimising the backblast wasn't a primary concern.
+The Raikka design would have had been safer to use in fortified positions as well as indoors due to the minimal backblast, but minimising the backblast was not a primary concern.
 The counter-mass made the projectiles of the Raikka design also heavier than those of the 55 S 55.

 The 55 S 55 launch tube was developed solely by the FDF development team, but the recoil damper was designed by Kaarlo Sarkimo of the Ammus Oy.

 FDF chose the FDF development team design based on technological principles, as well as being in possession of the intellectual property.
 Ammus Oy licensed the recoil damper to FDF for production to FDF use, so FDF could manufacture the weapon without any limitations.
-Commercial designs (such as the Raikka weapon) were seen problematic, as they couldn't be manufactured by FDF without negotiations by the intellectual property holder.
+Commercial designs (such as the Raikka weapon) were seen problematic, as they could not be manufactured by FDF without negotiations by the intellectual property holder.

 FDF was initially very satisfied with the 55 S 55, and in the 1960s it was considered to be at the pinnacle of the development of anti-tank weapons worldwide.
 However, over time the opinion on the 55 S 55 grew more negative as the weapon grew dated, and FDF could address some design flaws and manufacturing decisions which compromised the durability and safety of the weapon; however during the assessment of the criteria for the project, Capt Frick had viewed that that manufacturing and design should cut short some aspects to bring down the manufacturing costs, so the launchers could be widely distributed.
 The 55 S 55 was also considered too heavy in the later reviews.

 Simplified backup sights were planned to be included in the design, but were never incorporated in the produced launchers.

 The 55 S 55 was manufactured until the 1970s, and manufacturing ceased after the FDF quota for the launchers had been fulfilled; over 10 000 launchers had been made.
 It was eventually removed from FDF service in the 1990s.